Trovemaster/TROVE/docs/source/basissets.rst

 SiH\ :sub:`2` has :math:`3N - 6 = 3` internal degrees of freedom and thus 3 vibrational basis functions are required.
 For this example, the first group ``1`` combines the two stretches SiH` :sub:`1` and SiH\ :sub:`2` based on their symmetry equivalence: these two degrees of freedom transform through  each other when acted upon with the C\ :sub:`3v` (M) symmetry operations.
 The sub-group '2' is for the bending mode H-Si-H, which is a stand-alone degree of freedom that transforms independently from the sub-group 1.
 The grouping is used for producing symmetric combinations of basis functions and only coordinates symmetrically related should be grouped together.
-Details of this procedure are discussed in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__ and in [17YuYaOv]_.
+Details of this procedure are discussed in :doc:`theory` and in [17YuYaOv]_.

 2. Basis set method/type